 Metro Planning Commission Meetings to be Held Virtually

-In light of the Governor’s order allowing electronic public meetings, we intend to virtually hold the regularly scheduled May 28 Planning Commission meeting.
+In light of the Governor’s order allowing electronic public meetings, we intend to virtually hold regularly scheduled Planning Commission Meetings through August.
 The Department has created a range of opportunities for our community to provide feedback to the Commission that meet the requirements for a public hearing and adhere to recommendations from the Centers for Disease Control and Prevention and other federal, state, and local agencies for COVID-19 prevention.
 Visit out Virtual Public Comment page to send comments before and during the Planning Commission hearing.

-The draft agenda will be available in Meeting Documents by May 25.
+The draft agenda will be available in Meeting Documents the Friday before each meeting.

 Updates often occur, so please visit this page frequently.